Panthers defeat rival Fremont on the courts

 Schwanebeck said he sees his main contribution to his doubles team as “playing in the back and rallying until an opportunity to get my partner a good slam at the net” or setting his partner up by hitting hard first serves which the opponent can’t return to a spot.

-Norfolk also garnered wins in No. 2-singles by Borgman (8-3 over Sebastian Villagomez) and No. 3-singles by Mrsny (8-6 over Miller), and also in No. 5-singles from Krohn (8-5 over Siemer) and No. 6-singles from Josh Sumner (8-5 over Indra) to clinch the varsity dual win, although Fremont’s Martin and Bigsby picked up singles wins over Schwanebeck (8-5 in No. 4) and Ertzner Kitto (8-2 in No. 1), respectively.
+Norfolk also garnered wins in No. 2 singles by Borgman (8-3 over Sebastian Villagomez) and No. 3 singles by Mrsny (8-6 over Miller), and also in No. 5 singles from Krohn (8-5 over Siemer) and No. 6 singles from Josh Sumner (8-5 over Indra) to clinch the varsity dual win, although Fremont’s Martin and Bigsby picked up singles wins over Schwanebeck (8-5 in No. 4) and Ertzner Kitto (8-2 in No. 1), respectively.

 “Jack’s singles match was close.
 He was ahead 5-3 at one point, but the Fremont player began serving better and gained confidence game-by-game,” Krueger said.
 “Meanwhile, Jack was losing confidence, which is a sophomore mentality we are always working on.
 He still needs to learn to not let things that go wrong affect his game.”